LuluDansMaRue/kubernetes-docker-lab/docs/gcp/debug.md

+---
+layout: single
+classes: wide
-## Debugging your Kubernetes cluster
+title: Debugging your Kubernetes cluster
+sidebar:
+  nav: "docs"
+---

 During any step of our adventure with Minikube & GCP we gave you some sample command regarding how to debug your project.
 Below is the list of command that can be useful to debug your Kubernetes environment.